chat-sdk/chat-sdk-android/README.md

 - [iOS Version](https://github.com/chat-sdk/chat-sdk-ios)
 - [Web Version](https://github.com/chat-sdk/chat-sdk-web)

+## Performance and Scalability

+These are the average Firebase hosting costs calculated using the Firebase Database Profiling tool.
+Firebase charge 1 USD per GB of data downloaded (excluding images or files).
+We've tabulated a few common operations and how many of them can be performed per 1 USD of monthly hosting cost:

+- Messages Received (1kb) = 1,000,000
+- Logins (10kb) = 100,000
+- Profile Update (0.2kb) = 5,000,000
+- User search (2kb) = 500,000

+What's possible on the Firebase free plan (10GB / month):

+**500k logins, 5 million messages.**

+What's possible on the Flame plan (20GB / month / 20 USD):

+**1 million logins, 10 million messages.**

+The real-time database will support up to **100k concurrent users**.
+From our experience, 1 concurrent connection is enough to support 10 users per minute.
+That means that at peak capacity, the Chat SDK could support **1 million users per minute** and well over **20 million monthly users**.

 ## Modules

 The Chat SDK has a number of additional modules that can easily be installed including: